Redherring32/OpenTendo/README.md

 # Open 'Tendo
 An Open-Source HardWare (OSHW) recreation of the original 1985 Front-Loading NES motherboard.

+## Note on RGB and HDMI:

+Neither RGB nor HDMI video output were or are a goal of the OpenTendo project, the goal was/is documentation and preservation, and the project was an exercise in reverse engineering.
+As such "improved" video outputs will not be added to OpenTendo.

+NESRGB and Hi-Def NES can be installed as normal, but will not be incorporated into the OpenTendo PCB

 ## Repository Structure:

 * Board Files: Contains all files necessary to open the project in KiCad, as well as the schematic and schematic symbols